rmeglino/liars-dice-front-end/qa/Readme.md

 #Liars Dice QA

 These tests were written to test the RESTful endpoints served up by node.js.
-These test are designed solely for the purpose of a "smoke" integration test.
-They do not test the logic of the game.
+They do not test all the logic of the code.
+Unit tests should be added to the project to get more thorough test coverage.

 ##Continuous Integration
 Continuous integration tests have been set up in Jenkins.
 It polls the dev branch on github every 10 minutes and if it sees a change, it will check out the project, set up an environment to run on localhost:8080 and kick off the tests.
 The job will save the results of the test (*results.html*) as an archived item.